November 24, 2018

 - 88% consider defending the malicious behaviour of key decision-makers, and management of the company they are representing as unethical.

 - 81% feel not maintaining corporate transparency at the firm itself as one of the major ethical dilemmas.

-The most significant factor that impact ethics in PR is the ever-evolving media landscape flooded with fake news, branded content and paid influencers.
+The most significant factor that impacts ethics in PR is the ever-evolving media landscape flooded with fake news, branded content, and paid influencers.

 …good relationships between an organization and its stakeholders are built on trust; trust is gained by acting ethically and lost by acting unethically; therefore, ethical decision-making is good public relations.
 And, good public relations are dependent on ethical decision –making.